physrisk/website-source/articles/2017/numberphile-ideal-auction.md

 Title: Numberphile: The Ideal Auction
 Date: 2017-11-07 08:14
 Author: Aleksejus Kononovicius
-Tags: Numberphile, game theory, video, market price, economics, free market, price formation series
+Tags: Numberphile, game theory, video, market price, economics, free market, topic: price formation
 Slug: numberphile-ideal-auction
 Status: published

-Two months ago I have started an [interesting topic](/tag/price-formation-series/) related to the price discovery.
+Two months ago I have started an [interesting topic](/tag/topic-price-formation/) related to the price discovery.
 This topic is rather important in the contemporary context as it is often claimed that we should "let (the markets) go" (fr. *Laissez-faire*) with out any regulation or influence from the government.
 Supposedly free markets would discover the fairest prices and allocate